aaronxyliu/Anonymous/README.md

 2. Download latest version Chrome and the [Chromediver](https://developer.chrome.com/docs/chromedriver).
 Put the Chromedriver under the `/bin` folder and name it "chromedriver".
 3. Set up a local or remote ([PlanetScale](https://planetscale.com/) is free to use) database, and put the database connection information in the file `/utils/sqlHelper.py`'s function `ConnDatabase.__init__()`.
 Then create two databases, named "Libraries" and "1000-pTs"
-4. Create a `.env` file under the `\crawler` folder to contain your Github token used for crawling, which can be generated [here](https://github.com/settings/tokens).
+4. Create a `.env` file under the `\crawler` folder to contain your Github token used for crawling, which can be obtained [here](https://github.com/settings/tokens).
 The `.env` file format is as follows.
 ```
 GITHUB_TOKEN=gtp_pxt68oJ3A8k6zaapxye9JIm2BEMUvt26xp21
 ```